Ministers face millions of pounds in compensation claims over deposit return scheme

 “If the scheme is cancelled and millions of pounds wasted, the Scottish Government will have to brace itself for the compensation claims that will inevitably start pouring in.”

+"Many members have already entered into contracts for machines and have spent money on altering the layouts of their stores ahead of the previously expected August 2023 launch," he said.

+"We were calling for compensation when the delay to next March was announced and would certainly expect it if the scheme is halted."

-Colin Borland, director of the Federation of Small Businesses in Scotland, said firms would be relieved that the scheme now looked set to be axed.
+Colin Borland, director of the Federation of Small Businesses in Scotland, said firms would be relieved that the scheme now looks set to be axed.

 "I think people will breathe a sigh of relief if it doesn't go ahead and then we need to look at things properly," he said.

-"We all want recycling rates to drop, we all believe it should be as easy as possible for the consumer to [recycle], so how do we do it.
+"We all want recycling rates to improve.
+We all believe it should be as easy as possible for the consumer to [recycle], so how do we do it?

 Scotland's Deposit Return Scheme was to be introduced this August but its introduction was delayed until March next year.
 Minister Lorna Slater has now warned it may not go ahead.